 PLEASE NOTE: This post includes Amazon affiliate links to save you time in finding resources.
 Should you order an item with these links, I will earn a small percentage of the sale.
 This helps to support the website, but will not impact the price of the item for you.
 Thank you!

 For most of my teaching career, I used multiplication tables for my students.
 I ALWAYS thought they were such a great tool for those who hadn’t mastered their facts yet.

-But as I watched my students use the multiplication tables, I realized they weren't really gaining any fact fluency...they were just constantly lining up those factors to find the product and move on to the next problem.
+But as I watched my students use the multiplication tables, I realized they weren’t really gaining any fact fluency.
+My students were just constantly lining up those factors to find the product and move on to the next problem.